- Search The Registry

 Restricted by the limitations of segregation, she began her teaching career at Historically Black Colleges, including Prairie View A & M in Texas, Southern University in Louisiana, and Claflin College in South Carolina.
 During the 1940s, she also toured the country as a concert pianist, performing in 1948 at Carnegie Hall after winning a national competition.
 She received another degree from New York University (Ph.D., 1961).

 Southern also studied piano privately at Chicago Musical College, the Juilliard School of Music, and Boston University.
 Perhaps Southern’s greatest contribution to American musical history was her book The Music of Black Americans, published in 1971.
-Her book arrived at the height of the controversy over Black studies, and it made a very strong case for what the discipline could produce.
+Her book arrived at the height of the controversy over Black studies and made a very strong case for what the discipline could produce.

 Southern went to Harvard as a lecturer in 1974, becoming the first Black woman appointed to the rank of full professor with tenure in 1975.
 She chaired the department of Afro-American Studies from 1976 to 1980 and retired in 1987 as professor emeritus.
 At the core of Southern’s contribution as a scholar was "The Music of Black Americans: A History," first published in 1971 and now in its third edition (Norton, 1997).
 Although previous authors had interpreted individual aspects of African American music, this was the first thoroughgoing scholarly treatment of the subject.
 She published a string of subsequent books on related topics,